jschhie/Events-Assistant/README.md

 # Events Assistant

-> Flask, Python, HTML, CSS, SQLite, Bootstrap, Jinja, JavaScript.
+> Flask, Python, HTML, CSS, JavaScript, SQLite, Jinja, Bootstrap.

 ## Project Overview
-A dynamic Flask web application that allows users to create, modify, search, and delete custom events while handling user authentication (login, logout, and registration).
-Extra features: bookmarking important events and un/hiding completed ones.
+A Flask web app that provides a user-friendly, multi-functional dashboard for custom events.

 This web app is hosted on <a href="https://www.pythonanywhere.com/">PythonAnywhere</a>.
 You can visit this project at https://jschhie.pythonanywhere.com.

 ### Features
+* Allows users to create, modify, delete, bookmark, and un/hide events
+* Handles user authentication (login, logout, registration) and filtered searches with a relational SQLite database
-* Web pages rendered with Jinja templating and styled with CSS and Bootstrap elements.
+* HTML templates rendered with Jinja and styled interface with CSS, JavaScript, and Bootstrap framework
-* Account information and event details stored into a relational SQLite database.

 ## Table of Contents
 * [Application Requirements](https://github.com/jschhie/Events-Assistant/#application-requirements)